-In 2018, Ketchum was awarded designation by the International Dark-Sky Association as a Dark Sky Community and is included in the Nation’s first International Dark Sky Reserve, one of only 13 in the world.
+In 2018, Ketchum was awarded designation by the International Dark-Sky Association as a Dark Sky Community.
+It is included in the Nation’s first International Dark Sky Reserve, one of only 13 in the world.
 The city of Ketchum hosts the famous annual Wagon Days Parade, held on Labor Day weekend, and numerous other year-round attractions.
 Ketchum is home to more than 10,000 full- and part-time residents.

 For more information, contact email@example.com.

-Deadline: 4 Mar 2019
+Deadline: 2 Mar 2020